Gov. Tim Walz sticks to dining restrictions for Minnesota restaurants

 Most deaths and hospitalizations are among those with underlying health conditions, including heart disease, kidney disease, diabetes, obesity and lung conditions.

-There are 598 patients hospitalized from COVID-19 complications, an increase from 28 on Tuesday.
+There are 598 patients hospitalized from COVID-19 complications, an increase of 28 from Tuesday.
 Of those, 260 needed intensive care, up two from the previous day.

 “The rate of hospital admissions … is something we are watching really closely,” Malcolm said.

-While some people do need high-level medical care, about 80 percent of all cases result in mild infections and people recover on their own.
+While some people do need high-level medical care, about 80% of all cases result in mild infections and people recover on their own.
 So far, 16,314 people no longer need to be isolated because their symptoms have abated.

 After about 6,600 patient samples were tested for the virus Tuesday, an additional 510 cases were discovered, bringing the state’s total to 22,464.